The best flexible pricing strategies for SaaS businesses

 [Related: Venture capital vs crowdfunding: What’s the best call for your business?]

 This model’s about as simple as SaaS pricing gets.
-You offer one price for one set of services in one package, usually billed monthly or annually.
-The subscription price is the same for anyone, from single customers to enterprises.
+You offer a single price for a comprehensive set of services in a single package, typically billed on a monthly or annual basis.
+The subscription price is the same for all customers, from individuals to enterprises.

-As for pros, the flat-rate pricing model offers simplicity for you and for customers.
-They see exactly what you offer at an exact price, and they know precisely when they’ll pay.
-SaaS businesses can have the same simplicity and not worry about putting together complex packages.
+As for the pros, the flat-rate pricing model offers simplicity for you and your customers.
+They see exactly what you offer at an exact price, and they know exactly when they’ll pay.
+SaaS businesses can achieve the same simplicity and not worry about assembling complex packages.

 As for cons, flat-rate pricing is rigid.
 Remember that need for flexibility?
 You won’t find it here.

-With this inability to scale, the flat-rate route isn’t best for enterprise SaaS pricing.
-Startups and small-to-medium-sized businesses or enterprises (SMBs/SMEs) might benefit most.
+Due to this inability to scale, the flat-rate route isn’t the best option for enterprise SaaS pricing.
+Startups and small to medium-sized businesses or enterprises (SMBs/SMEs) are likely to benefit the most.
 However, you’ll miss the opportunity to sell at more lucrative prices if enterprises want to adopt your product.

 Because flat-rate pricing is one-size-fits-all, few SaaS businesses use it.

-However, project management software Basecamp still uses the flat-rate model successfully.
-By taking a streamlined approach to its business ethos, it’s made the sheer ease of use appealing.
+However, project management software Basecamp continues to use the flat-rate model successfully.
+By taking a streamlined approach to its business ethos, it has made the sheer ease of use appealing.

 Of course, Basecamp has handled its fees and strategy deftly.
 If you don’t have the same experience, consider exploring other SaaS pricing models.